YoushanLiu/ANCC/README.md

 # ANCC
 Some scripts for ambient noise tomography, such as computing cross-correlation (with parallel computing), extracting dispersion curves.

-1. convert reftek file format (or other file formats) to SAC file format (scripts)
+1. convert the reftek file format (or other file formats) to the SAC file format (scripts)

     reftek2sac.py    -> file convertor with the folder structure, such as /root/period_and_station_name/day/ reftek2sac_p.py  -> a parallel processing of reftek2sac.py